EWLameijer/AttendanceTracker/Documentation/ADR/007_code_formatting.md

 We're going to use Prettier for code formatting in VS Code.
 Prettier is also only available in IntelliJ Ultimate, so we can't even use it in Community Edition.

+## How to install Prettier in VS Code

+1. Go to the Extensions window (Ctrl + Shift + X).
+2. Install "Prettier - Code formatter".
+3.

 ## Status [Proposed, Accepted, Deprecated, Superseded]